 This 250W mid -drive is advertising itself as having an innovative and patented “Constantly Variable Transmission/CVT”.
-Let’s take a look at what little information is available…
+Let’s take a look at the information that is available…

 Revonte-ONE, from Finland

 Normally, I would not be interested in a new 250W drive unit, but…this one advertised itself as having an innovative CVT transmission.
 By restricting the amount of input power that is allowed on “street-legal” ebikes for most European ebikes, some very smart engineers have spent a considerable amount of time and effort trying to figure out how to get the best possible wheel-torque from the modest allowable inputs…

 Lavelle ebikes in the UK was impressed by the Revonte system, and they have contracted to use this clever mid-drive.

 Although Switzerland and Austria allow a spectacular 500W in a street legal ebike (Dankeshoen!), the majority of European ebikers must struggle along with a modest 250W of input.
 I don’t know whether I should be disappointed or angry, but…I have taken dumps that used more than 250W of energy…(I already use 1500W every time I ride, and I plan to upgrade to 2500W because I am a degenerate power-hungry addict)